-Essentially the underlying questions are perhaps more like, “Is a river cruise accommodating to an under 60 audience?”
-And, “Does Disney Cruise Line have any adult-exclusive activities?”
+Essentially the underlying questions are perhaps more like, “Is a river cruise accommodating to an under-60 audience?”
+Or, “Does Disney Cruise Line have any adult-exclusive activities?”
 (Funny how the two ships we pointed out here seem to have opposing target audiences, looking in from the outside.
 Princess Cruises, we found, skewed a little older when we were on our spring California Coast cruise.)

 River cruises may tend to skew a bit older though it's changing a bit, little by little, as word gets out about how great they are.
 And ocean cruises are really across the board inclusive of all ages.

-We’ve found any customer service based industry wants to please their customers, overall.
+We've found any customer service-based industry wants to please its customers overall.
 So we like to think there is something for everyone no matter the ship.